 Crossbreeding

 Daily grooming is needed for New Zealand Peruvian Guinea Pigs.
 For exhibition this includes combing their hair to prevent knots and wrapping the hair in paper towels daily.
-Otherwise, trim hair monthly to avoid getting dirty.

 A Show Standard is essentially a "blueprint" for the perfect New Zealand Peruvian.
 It is an official written document that describes exactly how a specific pedigree breed should look to be considered a top-quality example.